The British Empire & the Alternate Life of Winston Churchill in The Man in the High Castle Universe

 Plan Z however was not scheduled for completion until 1943, four years after Nazi Germany invaded Poland and launched Europe into war.

 At that juncture in 1940, Germany’s naval presence – with the exception of the devastating U-Boat campaign in the Battle of the Atlantic – was deeply mismatched against Britain, the greatest marine superpower in 1940.
 It was a serious strategic deficiency for Nazi Germany at war.

 With the absence of Winston Churchill, Germany could complete a peace in the West, one that would likely include the surrender of the Royal Navy.
-With the Royal Navy absorbed into the Kriegsmarine at Germany’s disposal, the remaining Allies faced a grand strategic nightmare of Germany’s challenging control of the worlds ocean’s.
+With the Royal Navy absorbed into the Kriegsmarine, the remaining Allies faced a grand strategic nightmare of Germany’s challenging control for the worlds oceans.

-The fear of Germany gaining a significant blue water navy presence was so visceral by June 1940 that Churchill ordered the attack and seizure of French Naval warships, most infamously at the Port of Oran in Mers El-Kabir.
+The fear of Germany gaining a significant blue water naval presence was so visceral by June 1940, Churchill ordered the attack and seizure of French Naval warships, most infamously at the Port of Oran in Mers El-Kabir.

 As for the grand strategic situation of the US, the Royal Navy in German hands could have made the invasion of North America possible, albeit at a later time.
-According to historian Gerhard Weinberg, it was a war that Hitler believed was the final step to world domination – likely following his death.
+According to eminent Second World War historian Gerhard Weinberg, it was a war that Hitler believed was the final step to world domination – likely following his death.

-Achieving such a Carthaginian peace with the Western Allies would negate the use of significant Wehrmacht divisions to defend occupied France from cross-channel invasion.
-Germany would also be spared from the British Royal Airforce (RAF), and its nighttime area strategic bombing campaign.
+Achieving such a Carthaginian peace with the Western Allies would furthermore negate the use of Wehrmacht divisions to defend occupied France from a cross-channel invasion.
+Germany would also be spared from the British Royal Airforce’s (RAF) Bomber Command, and its nighttime strategic area bombing campaign targeting German cities.